 For the purposes of card advantage, attacking your opponent's permanents is the same as attacking his or her cards in hand.
 When you cast Languish, you have the potential to eliminate several of your opponent's creatures at once.
 If three of your opponent's creatures die, but only one of yours dies, then you've lost two cards (Languish and your creature) and your opponent has lost three.
 Again, you've achieved a net gain of one card.

 Counting card advantage in the way described above is simple, it's helpful, and it's good to get into the habit of doing so.
 Unfortunately, it often doesn't tell the full story of what's going on in a game.

-Let's get back to where we started, with the example of Raise the Alarm.
-In a very strict technical sense, Raise the Alarm adds two creatures to the battlefield, and should therefore be considered two-for-one card advantage.
-Sure, in the exact case where I attack you with two Charging Badgers and you block with your two Soldier tokens from Raise the Alarm, then it has traded for two of my cards, and it's fair to describe the spell as having provided card advantage.
+In a very strict technical sense, Dragon Fodder adds two creatures to the battlefield, and should therefore be considered two-for-one card advantage.
+Sure, in the exact case where I attack you with two Bellows Lizards and you block with your two goblin tokens from Dragon Fodder, then it has traded for two of my cards, and it's fair to describe the spell as having provided card advantage.

 Both cards put two creatures onto the battlefield, and therefore provide two-for-one card advantage.
-But how can you account for the fact that I, as your opponent, need only play a 2/2 creature before those Soldier tokens can no longer profitably attack?
-How can you account for the fact that my Treefolk might be 4/4s, 6/6s, or 20/20s!?
+But how can you account for the fact that I, as your opponent, need only play a 2/2 creature before those goblin tokens can no longer profitably attack?
+How can you account for the fact that my 5/5 flying demon might win the game all on its own?

 Dead Cards and Blanking Cards